 |

 First responders are routinely exposed to traumatic events and high-stress situations that have a profoundly negative effect on their mental well-being as a whole.
 While employee mental health is crucial in any industry, it’s even more important for those who work tirelessly to protect and save others.
-Yet first responders show high rates of PTSD, anxiety and suicidal ideation, which is exacerbated by the stigma surrounding mental health issues that can cause them to fail to seek appropriate care.
+Yet first responders show high rates of PTSD, anxiety and suicidal ideation, which is exacerbated by the stigma surrounding mental health issues that can cause first responders to fail to seek appropriate care.

 A second problem exists in first responders’ mental health: the large gender gap.
 According to recent studies, women compose nearly half of the nation’s workforce but account for just 7.3% of firefighters, 13% of police officers and less than 35% of emergency medical personnel.
 Being such an underrepresented group means much of the care designed to support first responders is geared toward men, often leaving women with less support than their male peers.